 Choosing the Right Grip Size

-Several factors can influence your ideal grip size:
+Several factors can influence your ideal tennis racket grip size:

 - Hand Size: Obviously, the size of your hand matters.